Yiling-Huo/cfg-maze/README.md

 ## How to use

-- cfg-maze.py: GUI version of the game.
+GUI version:
+- Run from code:
+    - cfg-maze.py: Requires `pygame` (install by running `pip install pygame`).
 Run the python script and the game should start.
+- Run executable (Windows only):
+    - build.zip: Does NOT require Python or pygame.
+Simply download, unpack, run the executable and enjoy.

+Console version:
 - cfg-maze.ipynb: Console version of the game.
 With explanations, hopefully can be adapted to a student assignment/challenge.

 ## Tips